 With almost every Scrum class I offer, one or two students always seem to ask for Scrum case studies examples.
 I have resisted their calls for case studies since to me a case study is mostly irrelevant to an individual’s learning more about Scrum.
 IMO, the best way to learn about Scrum is to do it yourself and then inspect-and-adapt, rather than read about how someone else did Scrum in their environment.

 However, today I have decided to succumb to this student request and offer up these seventeen examples for your reading pleasure.

-- Distributed Scrum Project for Dutch Railways: summary of how a distributed team (Netherlands and India) successfully executed Scrum after a traditionally manager project failed to deliver after three years.
-This case study discussing topics such as architecture, requirements, documentation and more.
+- Distributed Scrum Project for Dutch Railways: summary of how a distributed team (Netherlands and India) successfully executed Scrum after a traditionally managed project failed to deliver after three years.
+This case study discusses topics such as architecture, requirements, documentation and more.

 - Agile Project Management at Intel – A Scrum Odyssey: detailed case study describing how Intel used distributed Scrum within a traditional management culture to reduce cycle time by 66% and eliminate schedule slip within a year.

 - Agile Case Study – H&R Block: short summary of how one company helped a very traditional, time-sensitive, consumer tax preparation service transform their business using Scrum.
 The real value in this case study are the links to the high-quality, short video testimonials from the participants to explain the benefits of Scrum.

 - How to Implement Scrum in an Interrupt Environment: if this sounds like your organization, then you have got to read how Intronis, a leading provider of online backup services, was able to double productivity of their call center in six months.
 Scrum Inc. has shared the five steps they followed to help this organization tame the interruption beast.